andriy1144/QRCodeGenerator/README.md

   `WIFI:T:WPA;S:SSID;P:password;;`
 - QR data is not stored or transmitted — everything runs locally in your browser

+## ✅ Project Status

+🚧 This project is **completed** and fully functional.
+🔄 _Occasional updates or improvements may still be added — depending on mood and inspiration :)_
 ## 📃 License

 This project is open-source and available under the [MIT License](LICENSE).